 |Sunlight incident on a solar panel generates heat as well as electricity.|

 A PV module exposed to sunlight generates heat as well as electricity.
-For a typical commercial PV module operating at its maximum power point, only 15 to 20% of the incident sunlight is converted into electricity, with much of the remainder being converted into heat.
+For a typical commercial PV module operating at its maximum power point, only about 20% of the incident sunlight is converted into electricity, with much of the remainder being converted into heat.
 The factors which affect the heating of the module are:

 - the reflection from the top surface of the module;

 - the electrical operating point of the module;

 - absorption of sunlight by the PV module in regions which are not covered by solar cells;

 - absorption of low energy (infrared) light in the module or solar cells; and

 - the packing density of the solar cells.

 Light reflected from the front surface of the module does not contribute to the electrical power generated.
 Such light is considered an electrical loss mechanism which needs to be minimized.
 Neither does reflected light contribute to heating of the PV module.
 The maximum temperature rise of the module is therefore calculated as the incident power multiplied by one minus the reflection.
 For typical PV modules with a glass top surface, the reflected light contains about 4% of the incident energy.